-Pollen Allergy: Prevent Eye Irritation Make an Appointment Refer a Patient Ask a Question Reviewed by Sanny Chan, MD, PhD (November 01, 2016) For many seasonal allergy sufferers, pollen irritates their eyes the most.
+Pollen Allergy: Prevent Eye Irritation Make an Appointment Refer a Patient Ask a Question Reviewed by Carah Santos, MD (December 06, 2022) For many seasonal allergy sufferers, pollen irritates their eyes the most.
 They suffer from allergic conjunctivitis, an inflammation of the conjunctiva, the membrane on the back of the eyelids and front of the eyeballs.
-These people may be especially miserable in spring and early summer as grass pollen season kicks into high gear in much of the country.
+These people may be especially affected in spring and early summer as grass pollen season kicks into high gear in much of the country.
 Grass pollens are especially irritating to the eye.
 So are ragweed pollens, which will begin spreading later in the summer.
 Even though people blink an average of 15,000 times a day, pollen still gets in their eyes.
-Here are several steps that people can take to reduce pollen's irritating effect on their eyes: Wash your hands: During high allergy season, pollen is everywhere.
+Here are several steps that you can take to reduce pollen's irritating effect on your eyes: Wash your hands: During high allergy season, pollen is everywhere.
 You get it on your hands opening a car door, running your hands through your hair or touching other outdoor surfaces.
 If you rub your eyes with those pollen-coated hands, they will only get more irritated.
 Washing your hands frequently can reduce the amount of pollen that gets in your eyes.
 Use saline rinses or artificial tears: These can provide significant relief by removing or diluting the pollen grains in the eye.
 Wear sunglasses: Sunglasses can reduce the amount of pollen that gets in the eyes by deflecting the wind carrying it toward you.
 Close the windows and use the air conditioner: This can reduce pollen floating in the air both in the house and in the car.
 Trying to escape the summer heat by sleeping with open windows and a fan might provide temporary relief from heat, but it can cause allergy sufferers to have stuffy noses, itchy eyes and sneezing throughout the night.
 Pollination may occur at all hours of the day or night, so people with hay fever and other allergies should close their homes and use an air conditioner to filter allergens.
 Using a fan to keep cool may actually add to the problem by keeping allergens suspended and circulating through the air.
-"If windows need to be open, an antihistamine or decongestant can be taken —but only under the advice of a physician.
+If windows need to be open, an antihistamine or decongestant can be taken —but only under the advice of a physician.
 Apply cold compresses: A bag of frozen peas or a moist washcloth that has been placed briefly in the freezer can reduce itching when put over the eyes.
 Use medications: Several medications can also help people whose eyes bear the brunt of their seasonal allergies.
 For people with mild symptoms, oral antihistamines can prevent irritation of both the eye and the nose.
 For those with more severe allergic conjunctivitis, physicians can prescribe a number of medications that can be applied directly to the eye.
 These include topical antihistamines, vasoconstrictors, mast-cell stabilizers, topical non-steroidal anti-inflammatory medications, or topical corticosteroids (which are usually prescribed by ophthalmologists).
 Patients should consult their own physicians to learn what would work best for them.
-Patients should also remember to take some of these medications continually throughout the pollen season rather than intermittently because most of them work best if taken before the allergen exposure, rather than after the eyes have already become irritated.
+Patients should also remember to take some of these medications continually throughout the pollen season rather than intermittently, because most of them work best if taken before the allergen exposure, rather than after the eyes have already become irritated.
 View Allergy Home Pollen Allergy: Ragweed Season Clinical Trials For more than 100 years, National Jewish Health has been committed to finding new treatments and cures for diseases.
 Search our clinical trials.